char0n/vladimirgorej.com/_posts/2017-01-04-composing-lenses-in-ramda.md

 ---

 <p class="lead">
+  The lens is a first-class citizen (Function) that gives us access (focus) to the particular piece of the complex data structure.
+  We'll look into the basic rules of lens composition.
+</p>

 If you are a fan of point-free functional programming in Javascript, you will inevitably become a fan of <a href="https://ramdajs.com/">Ramda</a>.
 Ramda is a functional library with an emphasis on immutability and side-effect-free functions.
-</p>

 Ramda contains the implementation of one of my favorite functional concepts - **functional lenses**.
 Lenses are part of category theory and allow us to focus on a particular piece/path of a complex data object.